Jemoka/blag/content/posts/KBhsu_cs361_apr042024.md

 #### Golden Section Search {#golden-section-search}

-Shrink instead by golden ratio, which is constast.
+Shrink instead by golden ratio, which is constant.